zapier/visual-builder/docs/_docs/integration-checks-reference.md

 <a name="M005"></a><a name="M00005"></a>

-## M005 - Developer Email Domain Matches App Domain
+## M005 - Admin Email Domain Matches App Domain

-To ensure that this integration is being submitted by the app owner we require that one of the developers listed on the project have an email address with the same domain as your app's homepage URL (which must also be present).
+To ensure that this integration is being submitted by the app owner, we require that one of the admins listed on the project have an email address with the same domain as your app's homepage URL (which must also be present).
 You can add the homepage URL at `https://zapier.com/app/developer/app/APP_ID/version/APP_VERSION/settings`.

+Note that collaborators are not able to satisfy this requirement, it must be an admin.

 ---